OpenRiskNet/home/openshift/certificates/README.md

 $ oc new-project acme-controller
 ```

-Create a cluster role named 'acme-controller' that is needed to grant extra privs to the acme controller as
+Create a cluster role named `acme-controller` that is needed to grant extra privs to the acme controller as
 it needs to access assets across all projects.
 ```
 $ oc create -f openshift-acme/deploy/clusterrole.yaml